Zen to Go Logo

 Very gentle, superficial, rhythmic, and repetitive movements, almost like caresses.

-Works on the skin to mobilize the lymph towards the lymph nodes.
+Works on the skin to mobilize lymph towards the lymph nodes.

 Focuses on the deep layers of muscle and connective tissue.